Kaoticz/NixConf/README.md

 Currently being built in a VM running the Pantheon desktop environment.

 I strongly encourage you to fork this repository and change the configuration files to your tastes and needs.
-The bash scripts shouldn't need any modification unless you have a system that installs things in odd places.
+The bash scripts shouldn't need any modification unless you have a system with custom directories for Nix and/or Home Manager.
 The scripts are compatible with **Linux** and **MacOS**, although the latter was not tested.
-May you find any issue with them, you're more than welcome to [file a bug report][BugReport] or even better, [create a pull request][PullRequest].
+May you find any issues with them, you're more than welcome to [file a bug report][BugReport] or even better, [create a pull request][PullRequest].

 ## Instructions